 The New York Times published news of the MIT study along with two others that have drawn similar conclusions.
 But none of the studies have been peer-reviewed by other scientists, and the MIT study's author acknowledged that factors such as travel restrictions, social distancing measures, variations in the availability of tests and hospital burdens might have affected the number of cases in different countries.

-Can the coronavirus live on surfaces outside the body, for example in retail or food settings?
+Can the coronavirus live on surfaces outside the body, things like canned goods, packaging, mail?

 The most common method of catching COVID-19 illness is by inhaling respiratory droplets created when an infected person sneezes or coughs, especially through close contact over a sustained time period.
 “We know that your highest risk is in being close contact with another person who is in their acute phase of infection,” said Dr. Alison Peterson of Allina Health's United Hospital.
 “If a [sick] person coughs into your face that is high risk.”
 However, it is possible that the novel coronavirus could be on surfaces, such as door handles, elevator buttons and other things that get touched frequently.
 That is why health officials are emphasizing the importance of washing your hands and not touching your face.